 Experiences on the Oregon Coast

-While COVID-19 has forced us to distance ourselves from the places we love, gift certificates will give people something to look forward to — and help coastal attractions stay afloat.
-For culture buffs, a membership to Astoria’s Columbia River Maritime Museum, Lincoln City Cultural Center, Newport’s Oregon Coast Aquarium or Tillamook’s Oregon Coast Scenic Railroad is a great stocking stuffer; or let them unleash their creativity at Lincoln City Glass Center.
-For swell seekers, book a future private surf session with NW Women’s Surf Camps.
-Families will love a gift card to High Life Adventures’ zip line or aerial park.
+For those family members who just seem to have everything, the gift of a one-of-a-kind experience at any of the Coast’s top-notch attractions may be the best bet.
+For culture buffs, a membership to Astoria’s Columbia River Maritime Museum, Lincoln City Cultural Center, Newport’s Oregon Coast Aquarium or a season pass to Tillamook’s Oregon Coast Scenic Railroad are great stocking stuffer ideas; or let them unleash their creativity at Lincoln City Glass Center.
+For swell seekers, book a private surf session with NW Women’s Surf Camps.
+Families will love a gift card to High Life Adventures’ zip line or aerial park, or a whale-watching tour with the pros at Dockside Charters in Depoe Bay.
+Surprise a friend with a dream fishing trip with the experts at CIA (Catch It All) Outfitters, with trips on the North and Central coasts, or South Coast Tours, where you can paddle along the pristine Southern Oregon coastline.

 A high-speed dune-buggy ride through the Oregon Dunes National Recreation Area is ideal for adrenaline junkies — gift a guided tour at Sandland Adventures or Spinreel Dune Buggy, among others.
 Fishing enthusiasts can set sail with Sharky’s Charters, among many others.
 Top it off with a massage at Overleaf Spa, Spa Manzanita or Elements by the Sea and make it a happy holiday, indeed.